 The Bongo is known for its most impressive red-brown coat, prominent white side stripes and the black and white face markings.
 It is the largest of all the African forest antelopes, males can reach a live weight of 550 pounds.
 The bongo is a spiral horned antelope.
 A very interesting fact is that a Bongo is the only animal within the family of “tragelphids” where both the male and female animals carry horns.

-There are two sub species of Bongo namely the western or lowland bongo which occurs in the forests of Cameroon, Angola, Benin, Burkina Faso and the Democratic Republic of the Congo.
+There are two sub species of Bongo you can hunt in Africa, namely the western or lowland bongo which occurs in the forests of Cameroon, Angola, Benin, Burkina Faso and the Democratic Republic of the Congo.
 There have been reports of Bongo being seen in the Ivory Coast, Ghana and Sierra Leone, but population numbers in these areas have not been well studied.
 This is the only Sub specie of bongo which can be legally hunted in Africa.

 The second Bongo sub-specie is The Eastern or Mountain Bongo which occurs only in the mountainous areas of central Kenya.
 This sub specie is classified to be critically endangered so cannot be hunted.
 The hunting of Bongo only really takes place in four countries which are Cameroon (80percent of hunting), The republic of Congo, Congo, and The Central African Republic.